ericahlstrom/Doc-Temp/Finishing Touches.md

 Here is a sample 3D Launcher:
 ![Placeholder](https://raw.githubusercontent.com/ericahlstrom/Doc-Temp/master/images/Placeholder.jpg)
 Users can adjust the scale and rotation of your 3D Launcher in addition to placing it wherever they desire within the Cliff House environment.
-Even

 ## Set the Background Color
+Whether you use a 3D Launcher or not, you should consider setting the splash background color something that matches your app's

 ## Define a Splash Image